Beaune Bourgogne-franche-comte, France Travel Guide

 Beaune has enjoyable experiences across various budgets with smart planning.

 Stay in luxury hotels, boutique châteaux-hôtels, or high-end gîtes.
 Indulge in fine dining at Michelin-starred restaurants.
-Arrange private, chauffeured wine tours and a hot air balloon experience.
+Arrange private, chauffeured vineyard tours and a hot air balloon experience.
 Utilize chauffeurs or taxis for most journeys.

 Tailor your Beaune itinerary to match your main interests.